Archive for the ‘An Essay on Street Fashion’ Category

 street style india fashion

-Photos: Recycling girls & Paloma Monnappa.
+Photos: girls collecting plastic waste & Paloma Monnappa

 Indian streets are stimulating, colourful, unpredictable, and make for great photos.